LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 in the prose.

-> - Are failing Natural blame trails produced even for programs with impedance
->   mismatch?
-(This question is related to the above issue with Natural blame.)

-Yes, please see the start of this response.

 > - L556: It would be helpful to describe how to extend trails and how to
 >   determine if there is no scenario to be added.
 (This comment is also related
 >   to the issue with Natural blame).